 In 1993, she founded the Guianese party Walwari and was elected Member of the National Assembly of France for French Guiana.
 Christiane Taubira was an adamant advocate for the 2001 law which established the Atlantic slave trade as a crime against humanity.
 In 2013, she voiced her support for land reforms in France’s Caribbean territories as compensation for slavery.

 Vanessa Selk is the Cultural Attaché of the Cultural Services of the French Embassy in Miami since September 2016.
-She started working on the Tout-Monde Festival for the Cultural Services early 2017.
+She started working on the Tout-Monde Festival for the Cultural Services early in 2017.
 French Diplomat since 2008, she has been working at the French Ministry of Europe and Foreign Affairs on European, African and Strategic affairs in Paris, before working as Political Negotiator on Human Rights issues at the Permanent Representation of France to the United Nations in New York from 2014 to 2016.

 On the cultural level, she has been involved in theatre companies in Paris and New York and directed several contemporary plays; she also assisted contemporary art galleries based in Paris and London during exhibitions.
-Her French Guianese and German origins helped her develop a vision for the Tout-Monde festival, by revealing the international creativity and philosophy of the Caribbean, within the new programming of the Cultural Services of the French Embassy in the United States.
+Her French Guianese and German origins helped her develop a vision for the Tout-Monde festival, by revealing the international creativity and philosophy of the Caribbean, within the programming of the Cultural Services of the French Embassy in the United States.

 Kimberley Gaultier, Deputy of the Cultural Attaché, Cultural Affairs